 GE’s Xuri system offers this kind of closed environment, as well as several other bioreactors, including Miltenyi Biotec’s CliniMACS Prodigy, CESCA’s CAR-TXpress, and Terumo BCT’s Quantum cell expansion system.
 Generally, Iyer says, bioreactors avoid manual operations to keep cells sterile, but manufacturers are still working on other improvements, like leveraging new sensors between steps for in-line measurement of such parameters as cell count.

 Today’s CAR-T therapies ship frozen cells, which hospitals thaw in a water bath to treat a patient.
 To freeze cells while keeping them viable, manufacturers sometimes use dimethyl sulfoxide, or DMSO, because it freezes at a higher temperature and prevents the formation of ice crystals that might expand and rupture cells.
 Yet DMSO can be toxic to patients.
-Another freezing ingredient, liquid nitrogen, introduces problems with sterility, Iyer says.
+A common refrigerant, liquid nitrogen, can contain contaminants and introduce problems with sterility, Iyer says.
 And thawing cells in a water bath also opens up contamination risks.

 So Iyer and his team are working to create freezing and thawing approaches that are more sterile and less toxic.
-They are developing new cryopreserving agents to replace DMSO and using alternative approaches, like controlled rate freezing, to avoid liquid nitrogen.
-GE acquired a British company, Asymptote, last year for its expertise in cryopreservation technologies, which includes devices for controlled and sterile thawing at hospitals.
+They are developing new cryopreserving agents to replace DMSO and leveraging alternative freezing devices.
+GE acquired a British company, Asymptote, last year for its expertise in cryopreservation and thawing technologies.
+The Asymptote VIA Freeze uses a Stirling engine to avoid liquid nitrogen.

 The possibility of developing treatments from other classes of cells could also be around the bend.
 Rather than relying on each patient’s own T-cells, new treatments (called allogeneic therapies) might eventually leverage one sample to treat many different patients at once.
 Pluripotent stem cells, which can develop into T cells or other immune cells, open up this possibility.
 Some researchers also believe they can modify pluripotent stem cells to prevent them from triggering immune reactions.